osuzooco/pokeapi/README.md

 # PokeAPI Python Script

-This repository contains a single Python script that serves as a minimal interface to the [PokéAPI](https://pokeapi.co/), a free, open RESTful API for Pokémon data.
+This repository contains a Python script that serves as a minimal interface to the [PokéAPI](https://pokeapi.co/), a free, open RESTful API for Pokémon data.
 With this script, you can fetch and display information about Pokémon, their types, charcateristics directly from the command line or within your Python projects.
+Also haves a changelog.sh file for seeing if PokeAPI is avaliable, that means that my pokeapi is still active.

 ## Features